 Many bunkers remain.
 Our tour didn’t stop at any, but the public has access.

 The photo below from June 7, 1944, shows troops going up the bluff at Draw E-1 and passing the remains of WN 65 that had been knocked out on D Day.

 The defenses exacted a heavy toll.
 Surprisingly (or maybe not), the exact cost for securing Omaha Beach is unknown.
 Estimates of American dead, wounded, missing, and captured at Omaha on D-Day range from 2,000 to 4,700.

-The first WWII American cemetery in France was established on D-Day on the eastern end of Omaha beach at Vierville-sur-Mer.
+The first WWII American cemetery in France was established on D-Day on the western end of Omaha beach at Vierville-sur-Mer.